Becoming a subsidiary will allow for more investment in both existing and new homes

 WHAT ABOUT BREXIT?

-The Information Commissioner’s Office states on its website that the government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR.
+The Information Commissioner’s Office states on its website that the government has confirmed that the UK’s decision to leave the EU has not affected the commencement of the GDPR.